krdashev/krdashev/README.md

 ## Fun Fact 😄

-I love to play video games in my free time and I'm also a huge fan of science fiction movies and TV shows.
+I love to workout in my free time and I'm also a huge fan of science and documentaries.